 !!-CE-!!
 In accordance with CE Standard EN 13155, the lifter is designed to rest on relatively horizontal surfaces without tipping over.
-To store the lifter in this way, set the lifter with the pads facing downward on a clean, smooth, flat surface and place a support under the lift bail.
-Since the lifter's intended use does not include tilting, be careful to protect the vacuum pads and support the lifter while tilting it to the horizontal position.
+To store the lifter in this way, set the lifter with the pads facing downward on a clean, smooth, flat surface.
+Then lower the lift bar to a horizontal orientation and place a support under the lift spool.

-Charge the battery completely when placing it in storage and at 6-month intervals thereafter (see MAINTENANCE: BATTERY RECHARGE).
+Charge the battery completely when placing it in storage and at six-month intervals thereafter (see MAINTENANCE: BATTERY RECHARGE).
 After charging the battery, disconnect the electrical connectors uniting the battery to the battery charger and to the vacuum generating system, in order to minimize power drainage.
 Preferred temperatures for storing the battery are 32° to 70° Fahrenheit [0° to 21° Celsius].
 Higher temperatures require the battery to be charged more frequently.
 Storage at temperatures above 100° Fahrenheit [38° Celsius] should be avoided.